k-pipe/pipeline-operator-helm-chart/README.md

 This website is made accessible from the domain [helm.k-pipe.cloud](https://helm.k-pipe.cloud) by means of A/AAAA mapping of DNS entries for the domain to one of the the github IP4/IP6 addresses.

+## Documentation location

+The [getting started page](https://helm.k-pipe.cloud) in the toot of the helm web site is defined by the [README.md in branch gh-pages](https://github.com/k-pipe/pipeline-operator-helm-chart/blob/gh-pages/README.md).
+The sources of the [full documentation](https://helm.k-pipe.cloud/doc) can be found in the [subdirectory doc](https://github.com/k-pipe/pipeline-operator-helm-chart/tree/gh-pages/doc) of the branch gh-pages.